landmarkhw/Dapper.GraphQL/README.md

 );
 ```

+# Mapping objects of the same type

+The test project contains an example of how to handle this scenario.
+See [PersonEntityMapper.cs](https://github.com/landmarkhw/Dapper.GraphQL/blob/master/Dapper.GraphQL.Test/EntityMappers/PersonEntityMapper.cs).

 # Examples

 See the Dapper.GraphQL.Test project for a full set of examples, including how *query builders* and *entity mappers* are designed.